-То (years) (years) Comment Short- term 1 3 ISOMETRIX - GHG Reporting to DEA Set Science based targets to have a set target to reduce GHG emissions Energy Efficient Technologies LED Lighting ISO 14001 certification retained Energy efficient operations Reduction in Waste (solid, hazardous & electronic) Water stewardship and conservation through reduced water consumption and restored water stream health Air & GHG emissions reduced Managing scarce resources - online metering solution for recording, monitoring and managing utilities (Energy, Steam System and Water) Product stewardship Cradle to cradle Compliance to Carbon Policy Medium- term 4 7 Implement ISO 50001 External partnerships Sustainable sourcing of ingredients Packaging innovation collaboration with suppliers Implementation of Carbon offset projects and initiatives.
-Reduce Energy - 7%; Water - 7.5%; Waste - 8%; Packaging - 5% Implement Green supply chain management Long- term 7 10 Look towards moving of the current grid system by using renewable energy.
+From (years) To (years) Comment Short- term 1 3 The strategic business plans focus on short term volume, cost and operational effectiveness that informs actions to be undertaken in order to be profitable.
+The CAPEX and Investment decisions also align to these strategic intents.
+Some of the key deliverable for Tiger Brands include the following: ISOMETRIX implementation; Driving GHG Reporting to DEA; Setting Science based targets to have a set target to reduce GHG emissions; Installations of Energy Efficient Technologies; Execution of LED Lighting rollout strategy; ISO 14001 certification retained; Energy efficient operations; Reduction in Waste (solid, hazardous & electronic); Water stewardship and conservation through reduced water consumption and restored water stream health; Air & GHG emissions reduced; Managing scarce resources - online metering solution for recording, monitoring and managing utilities (Energy, Steam System and Water); Product stewardship Cradle to cradle; Compliance to Carbon Policy; Agriculture impact due to climate change; Municipal Infrastructure challenges affecting operational conditions.
+Medium- term 4 7 From the 4th / 5th Year, we take into consideration market trends, insight research input, customer and consumer preference.
+These shape the forward-looking business plans whilst also pre-empting new regulatory and legislative changes.
+The medium term is both Micro and Macro value proposition that Tiger requires in order to remain relevant in the industry and lead within certain categories.
+Examples of what is taken into account here, include: Implementing ISO 50001 External partnerships; Sustainable sourcing of ingredients; Packaging innovation through collaboration with suppliers; Implementation of Carbon offset projects and initiatives.
+Year-on-Year Reduction on Energy - 7%; Water - 7.5%; Waste - 8%; Packaging - 5% Implementation of Green supply chain management Understanding our risk exposure in relation to Carbon Tax phase II rate.
+Long- term 7 10 Understanding the global trends and influences in the south African market which are specific to these industries - Food, Beverage, Home Care and Personal Care.
+The need to survive as an organization would require us to look towards moving off the current energy grid system by using renewable energy for our manufacturing operations.